hbhfly/cloud-commerce-datahub-sample-setup/README.md

 1. Open the config folder.
 2. Verify that the logback.xml file is inside the config folder.
-3. DO NOT overwrite the <appender name=STDOUT> section of the logback.xml file.
+3. DO NOT overwrite the "appender name=STDOUT" section of the logback.xml file.
 This section is required if you want to access Data Hub logs in Kibana.

 ### Add Optional Pre-complied Extensions

 Pre-compiled extensions are extensions such as Marketplace extensions.
 If needed, these extensions are added to the lib folder.

 1. Open the config folder.
-2. Open lib folder.
+2. Open the lib folder.
 3. Add the JAR files and Java libraries that support the pre-compiled extensions.
 4. If you are not using pre-compiled extensions, delete the lib folder.